ajkom/stocks-viewer/README.md

-A demo application showing displaying stocks prices based on a data read from file. <br />
+A demo full-stack application displaying stocks prices based on a data read from file. <br />
 Java, Spring Boot, React.

 ### Installation